google/agi/getting-started.md

 The official Android documentation contains a section about [Vulkan Validation layers](https://developer.android.com/ndk/guides/graphics/validation-layer).

-If your app does not already have a setup to run with the validation layers, you can use the following commands to force it to run with the validation layers shipped in the GAPID apk:
+If your app does not already have a setup to run with the validation layers, you can use the following commands to force it to run with the validation layers shipped in the AGI apk (named `com.google.android.gapid.<abi>` for historical reasons):

 ```sh
 app_package=<YOUR APP PACKAGE NAME HERE>